 4. Explain why the use of management accounting information cannot completely eliminate the risk of poor decisions in organizations.

-5. One type of uncertainty managers face in decision making is an inability to describe a problem accurately.
+5. One type of business risk managers face in decision making is an inability to describe a problem accurately.
 For example, PKT Corporation has experienced a drop in its stock price over the last six months, and the managers have attributed the problem to a decrease in profits.
 Identify and describe two uncertainties about the managers’ interpretation of the problem.

 6. Each of the following is a decision made by the manager of concessions at the local sports arena.
 Classify each decision as an organizational strategy (long-term) or an operating decision (short-term).
 Explain your reasoning for each classification.